-Lustgarten's vivid account of the planning, construction, symbolism and impact of China's long dreamt of railway into Tibet, completed in 2006.
+Lustgarten's vivid account of the planning, construction, symbolism, and impact of China's long dreamt of the railway into Tibet, completed in 2006.

 Seven Years in Tibet

-First published in 1653, this in the riveting account of a young Austrian adventurer and mountaineer who became tutor to the Dalai Lama.
+First published in 1653, this is the riveting account of a young Austrian adventurer and mountaineer who became a tutor to the Dalai Lama.

 The Dragon in the Land of Snows:

 A History of Modern Tibet Since 1947

 A comprehensive account of the history and political development of Tibet since 1947.

 This pocket-size encyclopedia, packed with hundreds of full-color illustrations and photos, highlights the culture and history of Tibet.